Creating a Polygon from Line Segments

 Introduction

 Creating polygons in FME can be accomplished by using a polyline or line features, such as a street network, and the AreaBuilder transformer.
-Since a street network is a set of topologically connected linework, the AreaBuilder is able to create polygon features from lines that are connected by vertices/endpoints and form shapes (i.e. a closed polygon).
+Since a street network is a set of topologically connected linework, the AreaBuilder can create polygon features from lines connected by vertices/endpoints that form shapes (i.e., closed polygons).
 However, areas can also be created from disconnected line features using the LineCloser.

 Step-by-step Instructions